-Chelsea FC Women will be looking to complete a Champions League tie victory this evening at Kingsmeadow, with a 5-0 lead against Benfica from the first leg.
+Chelsea FC Women will be looking to complete a Champions League tie victory tomorrow evening at Kingsmeadow, with a 5-0 lead against Benfica in the first leg going into tonight.

 All the information you need ahead of the match can be found here in this preview…